 For federal aid recipients, the Student's payment period is suspended during the LOA and no federal financial aid will be disbursed to Student while on a Leave of Absence.
 Upon the Student's return, the Student will resume the same payment period and coursework and will not be eligible for additional Title IV aid until the payment period has been completed.
-If the Student is a Title IV loan recipient, the Student's loan repayment terms, including the expiration of the Student's grace period.
+If the Student is a Title IV loan recipient, the Student will be informed of the effects that the student's failure to return from a leave may have on the Student's loan repayment terms, including the expiration of the Student's grace period.
 A contract addendum will be completed upon return from the LOA to extend the contract end date by the applicable number of days.

 In special circumstances, the school may grant a leave of absence to a student in the case of an emergency, such as a car accident or other medical issue that would prevent the student from requesting the leave of absence prior to the incident occurring.
-In these cases, the school will document the reason for the granting of the leave after the incident has occurred.
+In these cases, the school will collect the request from the student at a later date and document the reason for the granting of the leave after the incident has occurred.
 The beginning date of the leave of absence will be based on the first date it has been determined that the student cannot come to class due to the accident or medical situation.